RollingWithAdvantage/rwa/README.md

 3. Install Nodemon using `npm install -g nodemon`
 4. Install Foreman using `npm install -g foreman`
 5. Add `MONGODB_CONNECT_STRING=[the_connect_string]` to `.env`
-    1. dunno how this works, so... create env.json with this:

-            {
-                "MONGODB_CONNECT_STRING" : "mongodb://theserver"
-            }

 6. Use `nodemon --exec "nf start"` to fire up the server